joby-lol/byjoby.com/web/long/2016/wipe-your-devices/index.md

 ## PSA: Wipe your devices!

 If you're selling a device, *please, please, please* wipe it first.
 If this guy had sent it to a less kindly person he could have wound up trolled *so badly* -- if he was lucky.
-He dodged a bullet selling it to somebody like me.
+He dodged a bullet selling it to somebody as fiercely honest as me.

 The rest of you, don't do that.